laasya260/FUTURE_CS_01/README.md

 # Vulnerability Assessment Report for a Live Website

 This file documents the results of a Vulnerability Assessment Report for a Live Website conducted on http://testphp.vulnweb.com.
 This site is an intentionally vulnerable PHP application maintained by Acunetix, used for security training and tool validation.
-The assessment was performed using Nmap for network reconnaissance, OWASP ZAP for application-layer scanning, and Browser DevTools for header and cookie inspection.

-The assessment identified 12 vulnerabilities across the application, with three rated Critical severity.
-These findings reflect the class of issues commonly encountered in real-world web applications and represent genuine security risk if present in a production environment.

-The most severe findings are SQL Injection, Local File Inclusion, and an end-of-life PHP version (5.6), any one of which could individually result in a full database breach or server compromise.
-The three critical vulnerabilities should be remediated immediately before any other changes are made to the application.
+**Tools Used**:

+Nmap – basic port & exposure analysis

+OWASP ZAP (Passive Scan) – identify vulnerabilities without attacking

+Browser DevTools – inspect headers, cookies, and client-side issues

+**Key Findings**:

+The assessment identified 12 total vulnerabilities.
+The most severe findings include:

+SQL Injection (VULN-001): Found to be a Critical Risk with a CVSS score of 9.8.

+Local File Inclusion (VULN-003): Confirmed as a Critical Risk that allowed credentials to be read from server configuration files.

+End-of-Life PHP 5.6 (VULN-002): Identified as a Critical Risk due to over 100 unpatched CVEs.

 **Disclaimer**

 This vulnerability assessment report is a point-in-time assessment and new vulnerabilities may emerge over time.

-Vulnerability Assessment Report: The comprehensive assessment containing the executive summary, methodology, and embedded sample technical evidence (screenshots).
+Vulnerability Assessment Report: A comprehensive PDF containing the executive summary, detailed methodology , and embedded sample technical evidence (screenshots) of all findings.